HIPS/autograd/docs/tutorial.md

 * [N-dimensional convolutions](../autograd/scipy/signal.py)
 * Some scipy routines, including [`scipy.stats.norm`](../autograd/scipy/stats/norm.py)

 Some things remain to be implemented.
-For example, we support indexing: `x = A[i, j, :]`, but not assignment: `A[i,j] = x`.
+For example, we support indexing (`x = A[i, j, :]`) but not assignment (`A[i,j] = x`) in arrays that are being differentiated with respect to.
 Assignment is hard to support because it requires keeping copies of the overwritten data, but we plan to support this in the future.

-Similarly, one particular way of calling binary array methods like ndarray.dot isn't supported - instead of calling `A.dot(B)`, use the equivalent `np.dot(A, B)`.
-The reason we don't support the first way is that subclassing `ndarray` raises a host of other issues.
+Similarly, we don't support the syntax `A.dot(B)`; use the equivalent `np.dot(A, B)` instead.
+The reason we don't support the first way is that subclassing `ndarray` raises a host of issues.

-Assignment to lists and dicts is supported, but be careful!
+In-place modification of arrays not being differentiated with respect to (for example, `A[i] = x` or `A += B`) won't raise an error, but be careful.
 It's easy to accidentally change something without autograd knowing about it.
-Luckily, it's easy to check gradients numerically if you're worried that something's wrong.
+This can be a problem because autograd keeps references to variables used in the forward pass if they will be needed on the reverse pass.
+Making copies would be too slow.

+Lists and dicts can be used freely - like control flow, autograd doesn't even need to know about them.
+The exception is passing in a list to a primitive function, such as `autograd.np.sum`.
+This requires special care, since the list contents need to be examined for nodes.
+So far, we do support passing lists to `autograd.np.array` and `autograd.np.concatenate`, but in other cases, make sure you explicitly cast lists to arrays using `autograd.np.array`.

 #### TL;DR: Do use
 * [Most](../autograd/numpy/numpy_grads.py) of numpy's functions